 Skills include: entering and exiting water, blowing bubbles, going under water, opening eyes and retrieving submerged objects, front and back floats and glides, rolling over, treading with arm and hand actions, and combined arm and leg actions on front and back, 2 body lengths.

-To enter this level, children must have passed Preschool 1 & 2 or be able to swim on front and back 3 body lengths with little assistance.
-Skills include: jumping in, holding breath, front, back, jellyfish and tuck floats, changing direction while swimming, treading, finning, and combined arem and leg actions on front and back for 5 body lengths.
+This course is designed for children who have passed both Preschool 1 and 2.
+To enter this level, children must be able to swim on front and back 3 body lengths with little assistance.
+Skills include: jumping in, holding breath, front, back, jellyfish and tuck floats, changing direction while swimming, treading, fining, and combined arm and leg actions on front and back, 5 body lengths.

 Link to Registration Site

 One-to-one lessons are custom-fit to your swimming ability, while advancing your swimming skills according to American Red Cross specifications.
 Semi-Individualized lessons are available for two students at the same swim level and age.
 Registration and payment must be received at the same time.

 The child with special needs

 The child needing concentration on one or more specific skills to advance to the next swim level

 Link to Individualized Swim

 For lap swimmers of every level.
 This is great exercise with very low impact.
 Swim at your own pace.
 It's a fun way to increase endurance, lose weight, tone up and become stress free!
 Great for cross-trainers or just the "kickers".
 Bring your neighbors, family and co-workers!
 Must be able to swim 50 yards continuously.

 If you're looking for an in-depth, personalized swim class, our one-to-one lessons will provide individualized attention to your specific needs.
 The class will be custom-fit to your swimming level/ability.
 Instructors provide private instruction, advancing student's swimming skills according to American Red Cross swim specifications.
 30-minute classes are ideal for tri-athletes in training, and new, or out-of-practice adult swimmers.